-The Federation of Earth Science Information Partners (ESIP) is a broad-based, distributed community of data and information technology practitioners who come together to collaborate on coordinated interoperability efforts across Earth science communities.
-Participation in the ESIP Federation allows members to expose, gather and enhance their own in-house capabilities in support of an organization’s own mandates.
+The Federation of Earth Science Information Partners (ESIP) is a community of data and information technology practitioners who come together to collaborate on coordinated interoperability efforts across Earth science communities.
+Participation in ESIP allows our partners to expose, gather and enhance their own in-house capabilities in support of their organization’s own mandates.
 Ultimately, these collaborations enhance the success of data interoperability efforts.
-The ESIP Federation has a 13-year track record of working on Earth science interoperability solutions that connect distributed and heterogeneous communities through the application of broad community technical expertise.
+ESIP has an 18-year record of working on Earth science interoperability solutions that connect distributed and heterogeneous communities through the application of broad community technical expertise.

-As an organization, the ESIP Federation optimizes collaboration through in-person meetings and virtually through collaboration space on the Web.
+As an organization, ESIP optimizes collaboration through in-person meetings and virtually through collaboration space on the web.
 Partners utilize these neutral forums for knowledge exchange and collaboration – an intellectual commons of sorts – where practitioners solve common problems.
 This community-based approach is discipline neutral, with the technology solutions supporting science by improving discovery, access, integration and interoperability.

-Initially created by NASA in 1998, the ESIP Federation was formed in response to a National Research Council recommendation calling for the involvement of community stakeholders in the development of NASA’s EOSDIS as a critical element of the U.S. Global Change Research Program (http://www.gcrio.org/USGCRP/LaJolla/cover.html).
-Since its inception, the ESIP Federation has continually grown and attracted a diverse group of partners, now including more than 130 member organizations.
-The ESIP Federation’s membership is broad, including federal data centers, government research laboratories, research universities, education resource providers, technology developers, and various nonprofit and commercial enterprises.
+Created by NASA in 1998, ESIP was formed in response to a National Research Council recommendation calling for the involvement of community stakeholders in the development of NASA’s Earth Observing System Data and Information System (EOSDIS) as a critical element of the U.S. Global Change Research Program.
+Since its inception, ESIP has continually grown and attracted a diverse group of partners, which now includes more than 180 member organizations.
+ESIP partners include federal data centers, government research laboratories, research universities, education resource providers, technology developers, and various nonprofit and commercial enterprises.

-As a community-driven organization, the ESIP Federation is an independent forum for addressing topics of interest to many in the Earth science data and technology community.
-Participation in the ESIP Federation is open to organizations that are involved with Earth science data and who wish to work across communities to expose, gather and enhance in-house capabilities in support of their organization’s own data management programs that promote their broader agency mission.
+A community-driven organization, ESIP is an independent forum for addressing topics of interest to many in the Earth science data and technology community.
+Participation in ESIP is open to organizations involved with Earth science data who wish to work across communities to expose, gather and enhance in-house capabilities in support of their organization’s own data management programs that promote their broader agency mission.